Cigfa: Role in Welsh tradition

 After ascending to the throne of Dyfed, Pryderi searches for a wife and marries Cigfa, whose ancestry is recorded as "Cigfa, daughter of Gwyn Glohoyw, son of Gloyw Walltlydan, son of Casnar Wledig".
 A similar lineage can be found in Bonedd y Saint, in which a saint named Mechyll fab Echwys is the grandson of Gwyn Glohoyw and great-grandson of Gloyw Walltlydan.
 Cigfa herself is not mentioned in the genealogy.

 Some time after their marriage, Pryderi leaves Dyfed to fight under Bendigeidfran in Ireland.
-He is one of only seven warriors to survive the battle, and returns home with Manawydan, rightful king of Britain, whom he married to his mother Rhiannon.
+He is one of only seven warriors to survive the battle, and returns home with Manawydan, rightful king of Britain, whom he marries to his mother Rhiannon.
 The four friends live happily until they ascend the mound at Gorsedd Arberth and the kingdom turns into a barren wasteland, and all of its inhabitants disappear except for the four members of Pryderi's family.

 While out hunting one day, Pryderi follows a white boar and does not return, so his mother Rhiannon goes looking for him.
 She finds him motionless inside a mysterious building, touching a golden bowl.
 She tries to free him, but becomes enchanted herself when she puts her hand on the object.
 Manawydan and Cigfa stay together, the former promising to protect the latter, and finally free their spouses when they capture a mouse that is actually the wife of Llwyd ap Cil Coed, Rhiannon's enemy, and force the magician to lift the curses plaguing their land.